jpadesousa/jupyterhub-rocker-rstudio/README.md

 - Simplified deployment of [JupyterHub](https://jupyter.org/hub) within a Docker container.
 - Isolation of running user notebooks from the hub through a separate [configurable-http-proxy](https://github.com/jupyterhub/configurable-http-proxy).
-- Option to incorporate [nginx](https://nginx.org/en/) as a reverse proxy for improved performance and security.
+- Option to incorporate [nginx](https://nginx.org/en/) as a reverse proxy.
-- Integration with [DockerSpawner](https://github.com/jupyterhub/dockerspawner) allows for the spawning of multiple notebook or RStudio containers for both individual and multiple users simultaneously.
+- Integration with [DockerSpawner](https://github.com/jupyterhub/dockerspawner) allowing the spawning of multiple notebook or RStudio containers for both individual and multiple users simultaneously.
 - Implementation of [LDAP authentication](https://github.com/jupyterhub/ldapauthenticator) for secure user verification.
 - Compatibility with [The Rocker Project](https://rocker-project.org/) Docker images and [JupyterHub Docker Stacks](https://jupyter-docker-stacks.readthedocs.io/en/latest/) notebooks.
-- Ensures data persistence through the use of a SQLite database, complemented by secure backups with [restic](https://restic.net/).
+- Data persistence through the use of a SQLite database, complemented by secure backups with [restic](https://restic.net/).

 ## Installation Guide

-Follow these steps to set up the environment:

 1. **Clone the Repository**